 Download this VSM simulator example: Value Stream Map and Modeling

-A value stream map is not complete without Work-In-Process (WIP) between process steps.
+A value stream map is not complete without Work-In-Process (WIP) between process steps data.
 The problem with WIP data is that it typically varies widely along time so a snap shot of the moment we visit the line may be very misleading.
-In our VSM Simulator WIP before each workstation (column Q) is calculated each hour:
+Rather than collect WIP data from the line in our VSM Simulator WIP before each workstation (column Q) is calculated each hour:

 New WIP = Previous WIP + Items processed by previous step – Items processed by this step